Toys and Games of the Past

 What toys did our great-grandparents play with?
 What materials were they made from?
 How are they different from our own toys?

-Pupils will be able to handle original and replica toys of the past from our collections.
-These include china, wax and wooden dolls, skill toys such as cup and ball and spinning tops, clockwork toys, and optical toys such as a zoetrope.
+Pupils will be able to see original toys of the past from our collection including china, wax and wooden dolls.
+They will play with an exciting variety of replica toys such as cup and ball, spinning tops, clockwork toys, and different optical toys such as a zoetrope.

-At the end of the workshop pupils will learn a Victorian parlour game that they can teach to their friends and families back home and at school.
+Pupils will also learn fun Victorian parlour games that they can teach to their friends and families back home and at school.

 "Great for the children to see, touch and play with real toys from the past."